The MRWAPOA was set up by a group of medically retired WA Police officers suffering post traumatic stress disorder (PTSD).

-According to WA Police, about 13 police officers were medically retired each year and left without financial support in the past five financial years.
+According to WA Police, in the past five financial years, about 13 police officers were medically retired each year and left without financial support.

-About eight were retired for mental health reasons each year.
+About eight each year were retired for mental health reasons.

 MRWAPOA secretary David Nelson said a new compensation scheme would need to be retrospective.